GliAcopo/Simple-Feed-Forward-Model/README.md

 # Graph-Based Feed-Forward Neural Network Library in C

+# Work In Progress
+This project is still a work in progress, many things will be subject to change in the near future.

 ## Overview

 This repository hosts a library for constructing, training, evaluating, and managing feed-forward neural network models, all implemented in C. This project leverages graph theory and adjacency matrices to represent the network's structure, providing a more "theoretical" perspective on neural network design.